-Adam Degi is no stranger to giving back.
+Adam Degi believes in giving back.
 For the past decade, the professional stand-up comedian participated in a comedy festival in his native Grand Rapids, MI to raise money for Gilda’s Club, a cancer support organization started in honor of comedian, Gilda Radner.

 In 2019, when Adam was just 35, cancer became even more personal with a shocking diagnosis of stage III melanoma.
 Adam had three surgeries to remove the cancer and nearby lymph nodes, along with immunotherapy treatments every three weeks for a year.
 He fought his battle with humor and a new determination to educate people about the dangers of skin cancer.

 “I wanted to raise money and spread awareness for skin cancer specifically and do it in May, during the awareness month,” he explained.
 “There are a lot of misconceptions about skin cancer, and people aren’t informed about what to look for and why they should get skin checks.
 I want people to avoid my situation, or worse.”

 A pandemic didn’t stop him

 Undeterred by the COVID-19 pandemic that isolated the entire country in May, 2020, Adam and his wife, Nicole, set up a virtual 5K fundraiser on SkinCancer.org and invited friends and family to join.

 “Gyms were closed and people stuck inside struggling to exercise.
 So we decided to do a socially distant 5K,” Adam explained.
 “We said to our friends ‘You have a whole weekend to do a 5K run, walk, bike or roller skate, whatever you want to do.’
 Then, we asked everyone to take a selfie and post it to social media with the hashtag #MoveforMelanoma.”